grottrup/grottrup.github.io/_posts/2018-09-15-Getting-WSL.md

 ```

-Return to the path for you Linux subsystem by writting:
+Return to the path of the Linux subsystem by writting:

 ``` Bash